PART II: Socratic Talk:

 At the age of nineteen, I was already at the end of my rope.
 I saw my inability to continue with it all, but was too disconnected and numb to be concerned.
 It was then that one of those unexplainable, life altering serendipities landed in my lap...literally.
 While sitting in my father's den, a friend saw me sitting there doing nothing.
 He became irritated at my apathy and pulled a book off one of the shelves and threw it at me.
 The book hit me in the chest and as it landed on my lap he said, "If you're just going to sit there then read something."
 I was startled, but did have a book in my lap so I read.
 Nothing in my wildest imagination could have prepared me for the change that was about to occur in my life.
 I picked up the book and opened it to the first item in the table of contents.
 It was a book of philosophy readings and the first reading was a dialogue of Plato called Euthyphro.
 As I read, the questions Socrates was asking impacted me in a way that grabbed my attention like nothing before.
 I realized that I could not answer the questions concerning the definitions of holiness or piety any better than the Euthyphro character.
 This experience struck me like lightning.

 There was also a copy of Plato's Republic on the shelf.
 I eagerly grabbed it and started reading book one.
 Within minutes, I realized that I had no clue how to define justice.
 That day it was revealed to me that words I had taken for granted, important words that I assumed could be easily defined by just grabbing a dictionary, were now a mystery to me no matter how many dictionaries I may have on my shelf.
 This realization imprinted upon me with a depth that I cannot explain.
 I can say in hindsight that the secondary talk about piety and justice I was exposed to prior to my first encounter with Socrates proved to be deeply inadequate.
 Within a month of my first encounter with Socrates' questioning, my new realization of ignorance combined with Socrates' attitude about the priority of improving oneself caused me to dedicate the rest of my life to becoming a philosopher.
 For me, this meant a lifetime of seeking knowledge and wisdom, cultivating whatever virtues of character I could manage to cultivate, and persistently trying to be the best human I could manage to be.
 I now had a vision of what I wanted to do with my life.
 I had goals and the motivation to pursue them.
 Even though the vision was very simple, even vague, it was a world of difference that dramatically changed the rest of my life.
+This is when I first began to question the whole of existence and the nature of my own existence.
 The decision to live that type of life remained steadfast.
 I have since lived more than thirty years giving my energies and attentiveness to trying to fulfill that original vision of being a philosopher in the Socratic style.
 I surrendered my life to my own dire need to be more than the answers I memorized from the secondary talk of others.
 I surrendered to the clear realization of my need to live an examined life.

 This essay, with its emphasis on the importance of attentiveness and the need to welcome "the other", is an example of its own message.
 It was written out of thirty plus years of collaboration with Melete and is an example of the participatory philology of of ideas that is part of the heart of Socratic self examination.
 This essay comes out of a life in which the persistence of attentiveness to learning and self improvement has been a basic characteristic of my living since my Socratic transformation in 1981.
 Since that year, my mind opened itself up to welcome a whole host of "others", who's differences sang in beautiful harmonies and also caused glaring contradictions.